metabrainz/metabrainz.org/docs/oauth/registration.rst

 If a secret is ever leaked, delete and re-create the application to obtain new credentials.

-Trusted clients can also start a MetaBrainz account signup from their own application.
+Trusted clients can also provision a MetaBrainz account from their backend.
 See :doc:`registration-requests`.

 Next steps
 ----------